 - Persons Required to Report Child Abuse & Neglect - CRS 19-3-304

 - Mandatory Reports of Abuse and Exploitation of at-risk elders and at-risk adults - CRS 18-6.5-108

 The Chapter offers an Jurisprudence Info Session by recorded webinar.
 Free for members or $75 for non-members.
 Register/purchase from the website store here.

 NASW: Code of Ethics and Standards of Practice

 NASW Colorado Chapter: Practice Guidelines

-Jurisprudence Exam - DORA User Guide and Exam Registration
+Jurisprudence Exam - IQT User Guide and Exam Registration